 Risk signals often exist across systems.
 Appian can centralize data by integrating with multiple sources and presenting it in one workflow layer, supporting enterprise reporting and reducing duplicate entries.

-Appian Rating
+Appian Pros

 Some reviewers note that while it’s low-code, more advanced use cases and customizations still require technical expertise.
 Others mention licensing costs can be high for smaller organizations.